genta-bahana-nagari/useless-facts-club/README.md

 npx prisma generate
 npx prisma migrate deploy
 ```
-These will connect your web app to your database hosting (if you use online database hosting)
+These will connect your web app to your database hosting (if you use online database hosting).
+This [link](https://facts-club.gentabahana.me/) is the example of docker deployment (still learning how to optimize it).
+Vercel deployment version can be visited [here](https://facts-fight.vercel.app/).
+Same thing.

 ---